-So you’re just about done with your program’s curriculum and about to start preparing for your level II fieldwork.
+If you’ve landed on this article, you’re probably just about done with your OT program’s curriculum and are about to start preparing for your Level II fieldwork.

 Hooray!
-You’ve made it so far and are so close to the home stretch.
+You’ve made it so far and you are so close to the home stretch.

-As you’ve likely been told, fieldwork will incorporate everything you’ve learned during your coursework in a real-life, hands-on setting.
+As you’ve likely been told, your Level II fieldwork will incorporate everything you’ve learned during your coursework in a real-life, hands-on setting.

 Fieldwork really is an amazing yet challenging experience that will help shape you as an occupational therapist.
-You will be able to take your favorite interventions you observe or learn from the other OT’s and add them to your “bag of tricks” as you go.
+You will be able to take your favorite interventions you observe or learn from the practicing OTs and add them to your “bag of tricks” as you go.

-It will fly by, and also feel like an eternity at times.
-You may have an awesome setting that you just “get” right away, or you may have the most challenging experience of your career, but both will pay off in the end (I promise!).
+Your Level II fieldwork will fly by, and it may also feel like an eternity at times.
+You may have an awesome setting that you just “get” right away, or you may have the most challenging experience of your career, but both experiences will pay off in the end (I promise!).

 Important Topics to Study Ahead of Time

-If you’re going to work in any rehab setting, really brush up on muscles, nerves, innervations, dermatomes.
+If you’re going to work in any rehab setting, really brush up on muscles, nerves, innervations, and dermatomes.
 This is all the tricky stuff from neuro and anatomy.
-Watch videos of Manual Muscle testing, goniometry, and transfers.
-This is a great one on manual muscle testing.
+Be sure to watch videos of Manual Muscle testing, goniometry, and transfers.

-If you’re doing inpatient rehab, FIMs will be a doozy if you haven’t used them before, so definitely do your research on them as well as typical interventions for the setting.
+If you’re doing an inpatient rehab fieldwork, the outcome measures such as FIMs can be tricky if you haven’t used them before.
+Definitely do your research on them as well as typical interventions for the setting.

-In pediatrics, you will want to reteach yourself all of the essentials like sensory integration, conditions and developmental milestones.
+In pediatrics, you will want to reteach yourself all of the essentials like sensory integration, common pediatric conditions and developmental milestones.

 Extremely Helpful Resources

 One other “resource” I used on the daily was my Kwik-Clips Occupational Therapy clipboard.
 It has MMT/goniometry scales, goal writing phrases, dermatomes, spinal cord injury levels, CVA effects, and more of the essentials that are really helpful to glance at when you’re on the move.
-I still use mine today as my brain tends to push out nitty gritty details far too often.
+I still use mine today in acute care when I need a quick refresher.

-(Quick disclosure: These two Amazon links are affiliate links, meaning I will get a small commission at no cost to you if you purchase from my link.
-You can also search directly in Amazon for a non-affiliate.)
+(Quick disclosure: These are Amazon affiliate links, meaning I may get a small commission at no cost to you if you purchase from my link.)

 Remember that your fieldwork will probably take up at least 40 hours a week, and you will be exhausted from all of the information your brain is taking in.